BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: Experiments

 \subsection{Benchmark Comparison}

-We first evaluate \name against a range of state-of-the-art methods on standard class-incremental learning benchmarks.
-Results are presented in Table~\ref{tab:benchmark} and visualized in Figure~\ref{fig:curve}. \name consistently outperforms existing approaches across all datasets, demonstrating its robust generalization and continual learning capabilities.

-Among all methods, the naive finetuning baseline performs the worst, suggesting that without proper regularization, the model completely forgets previously learned class representations.
+We first evaluate \name~against a range of state-of-the-art methods on standard CIL benchmarks.
+Results are presented in Table~\ref{tab:benchmark} and visualized in Figure~\ref{fig:curve}. \name~consistently outperforms existing approaches across all datasets, demonstrating its robust generalization and continual learning capabilities.
+Among all methods, the naive fine-tuning baseline performs the worst, suggesting that without proper regularization, the model completely forgets previously learned class representations.
 Visual prompt-based methods such as L2P, DualPrompt, and CODA-Prompt show limited performance, likely due to their inability to incorporate semantic information from the textual modality.
 In contrast, CoOp, a textual prompt tuning approach, suffers from substantial degradation in performance, which we attribute to severe forgetting of learned prompts over time.
-Even compared to recent CLIP-based approaches like RAPF, \name achieves significant gains, demonstrating superior robustness against forgetting while preserving the benefits of cross-modal representations.
+Even compared to recent CLIP-based approaches like RAPF, \name~achieves significant gains, demonstrating superior robustness against catastrophic forgetting while simultaneously preserving the inherent benefits of cross-modal representations.

 In addition to exemplar-free methods, we also compare against representative exemplar-based CIL approaches, include iCaRL~\cite{rebuffi2017icarl}, MEMO~\cite{zhou2022model} and PROOF~\cite{zhou2023learning}.
-Table~\ref{tab:benchmark2} summarizes these results, where all models are initialized with the same CLIP backbone.
-Notably, despite not using any exemplars, \name still surpasses these methods, underscoring the effectiveness of our exemplar-free design.
+These results can be found in the extended version.